 1. Atwood 56472 Stainless Steel 3 Burner Drop-in Cooktop – Editor’s Pick

 2. Flame King YSNHT600 2 Burner Built-in RV Cooktop Stove

 - LIGHTWEIGHT DESIGN - Great for RVs and camping, this lightweight gas drop-in cooktop stove eliminates concerns of weight and space restrictions

-- POWERFUL - Two burner sizes feature 7200 BTU oval grate and 5200 circular grate for powerful cooking on the go!
+- POWERFUL - Two burner sizes feature a 7200 BTU oval grate and a 5200 circular grate for powerful cooking on the go!